slorber/react-nested-loader/README.md

 Using the `LoadingButton` into a top-level component.

-No need to use any local state, you just need to add a `return` in your callback and everything will work immmediately.
+No need to use any local state, you just need to return the promise to the button, and the `loading` / `error` prop of your button will be automatically updated according to the state of the last intercepted promise.

 ## API